-Severe winter weather can cause power outages and loss of heat.
-Here are some tips on how to help handle an outage during the winter.
+Severe wind can cause power outages and loss of heat.
+Here are some tips on how to help handle an outage during a storm.

 Before the windstorm

 - Set your refrigerator and freezer to coldest settings.
 Food will be preserved longer if power goes out.

 - Check flashlights and portable radios to ensure they are working.

 - Be sure to have extra batteries on hand.

 - Fully charge electronics, including cell phones, tablets, and laptops.